Storage and Handling

 Always safeguard the electrical supply to the refrigeration unit.
 The unit should be plugged into a protected outlet that will not be accidentally or intentionally disconnected.
 Label the refrigeration unit, the electrical cord, the outlet, and plugs with a “DO NOT UNPLUG” notation to further safeguard the electrical supply.
 If possible, connect the refrigeration unit to a circuit with emergency backup power.
 There are alarm systems that can be purchased to provide timely warning of electrical failure when the practice is unstaffed.

-In the event of an emergency, from a natural disaster or other unforeseen event, It is important to have a backup plan in place, in order to protect our vaccine supply.
-The CDC gives Emergency Procedures for Protecting Vaccine Inventories to help your office make preparations to keep your vaccines safe.
+In the event of an emergency, from a natural disaster or other unforeseen event, it is important to have a backup plan in place, in order to protect our vaccine supply.
+In their storage and handling toolkit the CDC provides emergency procedures for protecting vaccine inventories to help your office make preparations to keep your vaccines safe.